Health Insurance Portability and Accountability Act (HIPAA) Compliance

 Education and Training Effects

-Education and training are essential for healthcare providers and students to effectively implement the HIPAA Privacy and Security Rules.
-Practical training and education should describe the regulatory background and purpose of HIPAA, as well as provide a comprehensive review of the principles and key provisions of the Privacy Rule.
+Education and training are essential for healthcare providers and students to implement the HIPAA Privacy and Security Rules effectively.
+Practical training and education should describe the regulatory background and purpose of HIPAA and provide a comprehensive review of its principles and key provisions.

 Research Effects